manusant/manusant/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Mercedes-Benz.io and Cellar Collective
+Wine Marketplace and Service Mesh for a Kubernetes multi-cluster and multi-tenancy infrastructure.
 - 🌱 I’m currently learning ...
 Istio
-- 👯 I’m looking to collaborate on ... cloud projects
+- 👯 I’m looking to collaborate on ... blockchain and cloud projects